 Weekend In The City Of Bordeaux: Top Picks For Wining And Dining

-If you've never been to the city of Bordeaux, start packing your bags.
+If you've never been to the French city of Bordeaux, start packing your bags.
 Now is the time to go.

 This charming, walkable city has gone through a major urban renewal during the past fifteen to twenty years.
-Most of the historical monuments and buildings have been scrubbed clean, and with the installation of a quiet, modern tram system, cars are banned from many of the grand avenues.
+Most of the historical monuments and buildings have been scrubbed clean, and with a quiet, modern tram system, cars are banned from many of the grand avenues.
 No wonder this UNESCO World Heritage Site is frequently listed at the top of the "European Best Destinations" list.

 All around Bordeaux, you’ll find beautifully designed parks and gardens that invite you to step in, take a stroll, and relax.
-The two-mile-long promenade alongside the Garonne River is the perfect place to go for a run, a bike ride, or a walk, stopping along the way for a glass of wine at one of the riverside cafés.
+The two-mile-long promenade alongside the Garonne River is the perfect place for a run, a bike ride, or a walk, stopping for a glass of wine at one of the riverside cafés.
 Or head to the Place de la Bourse, Bordeaux's most splendid square, just off the promenade.
 Here, you will find a 'Water Mirror,' the world’s biggest reflecting pool with water mists that turn on every 15 minutes during the summertime.

-Interested in shopping or art?
-There are many quaint neighborhoods — a favorite is Saint-Pierre — with its winding streets dotted with all kinds of boutiques like Pablo for women’s clothing (7 Rue Montesquieu) and idk-lé for shoes and accessories (19 Rue du Pas-Saint-Georges).
 Then there are the art galleries and museums.
-The Museum of Contemporary Art is well worth a morning’s visit (you probably need only an hour or two) to take a look at the old, charming warehouse it is housed in and to check out the many temporary exhibits.
+The Museum of Contemporary Art is well worth a morning’s visit (you probably need about an hour and a half) to look at the old, charming warehouse it is housed in and check out the many temporary exhibits.
 The Musée d'Aquitaine, on the other hand, is a delight for history buffs who want to dive into Bordeaux’s lengthy past, from the Stone Age to today.
 Many relics date back 25,000 years and are displayed in a bright, well-curated space.

-But what about its famous wine?
-Bordeaux is synonymous with deeply colored red wines made by blending grapes, usually cabernet sauvignon and merlot.
-The Cité du Vin (pictured above) is a must-visit for wine lovers, with interactive exhibits focusing on winemaking around the world.
-But there’s no better way to experience the wines of Bordeaux than a visit to the place where the grapes are grown and the wine is made.
-A trip to Bordeaux would not be complete without at least a day visiting the historic countryside chateaux.
-You can rent a car or hire a driver, and within an hour's time, you will be hobnobbing with Bordelais winemakers, touring vineyards, and tasting delicious wines.
+But there’s no better way to experience the wines of Bordeaux than a visit to where the grapes are grown and the wine is made.
+A trip to Bordeaux would not be complete without at least a day being awed by the historic countryside chateaux.
+You can rent a car or hire a driver, and within an hour, you will be hobnobbing with Bordelais winemakers, touring vineyards, and tasting delicious wines.

 The Wine Chef’s Top Drinking and Dining Picks: